missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 controller, you need to add a ``hardware:`` section to your config file, and then you add settings for ``platform:`` and ``driverboards:``.

-Remember back in Step 2 that we provided links to the documentation for each platform.
+Remember earlier in this step, we provided links to the documentation for each platform.
 Here they are again:

-* :doc:`/howto/controller_hardware/fast`
+* :doc:`FAST Pinball </hardware/configuring_fast_hardware>`
-* :doc:`/howto/controller_hardware/p_roc`
+* :doc:`Multimorphic P-ROC/P3-ROC </hardware/multimorphic>`
-* :doc:`/howto/controller_hardware/opp`
+* :doc:`Open Pinball Project (OPP) </hardware/configuring_opp_hardware>`

-You really need to look at those docs for the specifics since the options and numbers for your particular hardware.
-The good news is that 99% of the MPF config files are identical regardless of the hardware you're using.
-But since each hardware platform has its own scheme for connecting to and specifying device numbers, they will all be a bit different.
+You only need look at those docs for the specifics parts of the config that vary depending on your hardware.
+The good news is that 99.9% of the MPF config files are identical regardless of the hardware you're using.

 Here are some various examples of different types of hardware configs.
 Please understand that these are just some examples!
 Do not copy them for your own